 Meanwhile I grew up surrounded by the political activism of my parents, and after college, lucked into volunteering for a successful progressive campaign.
 Winning was euphoric.
 My freelance work only took up about half of my time, so the rest I filled with activism.
 Ultimately, the highlight was managing a successful campaign to bring public campaign financing to the San Francisco mayoral race.

 I'm also currently working on a series of oil paintings called Reclaim which imagines animals triumphantly reclaiming the ruins of human civilization.
 It’s both a warning about the risks of environmental degradation and an exploration of a world in which humans are no longer present.
+You can read an interview with me about the series here.

 I reside in Boerum Hill, Brooklyn, and in my free time I seek dance parties, bounce around the city on my bike, and photograph my travels.